ocaml/ocaml.org/data/tutorials/platform/bp_01_managing_deps.md

 ---
 id: "managing-dependencies"
-title: "Managing Dependencies With Opam"
+title: "Managing Dependencies With opam"
 description: |
   How to manage dependencies with opam
 category: "Best Practices"